pixl8/Preside-Documentation/docs/05.reference/04.systemformcontrols/captcha/page.md

 title: "Form control: Captcha"
 ---

-The `captcha` form control renders a Google ReCaptcha (v2) control.
+The `captcha` form control renders a Google ReCaptcha (v2) control, and was introduced in *10.10.38*.

 Note that the name of the Captcha field is irrelevant - this is just used internally to attach validation errors.
 Validation is done automatically, as part of the standard form validation.